 However, the company needs to pay attention to this, as the prevailing rate of corporation tax is currently 19%.
 So, if instead of surrendering the losses they were to carry them forward against future profits, the tax saving would be at 19% – clearly a bigger tax saving.
 But, with the payable credit, there is a cashflow benefit.
 The company would be getting money now, albeit at 14.5% rather than 19%, and that is very attractive for businesses that are spending material amounts on R&D work.

 How quickly does HMRC make tax credit payments?

-I have had claims paid as quickly as three to four weeks.
+We have had claims paid as quickly as three to four weeks.
 Generally speaking, it takes six to eight weeks, so a quick turnaround.

 Are there any particular tests that a company needs to meet to be eligible for R&D tax relief?

 Yes there are.
 The legislation is quite prescriptive in terms of what HMRC expects to see.
 Just because a business believes it is doing R&D, it is not necessarily the case that that will meet the conditions imposed by HMRC.